VIRL-Open/virl-tester/README.md

 - add link conditioning action for node interfaces
 - implement exception handling for API call failures
 - implement negation of RE (e.g. 'not "100% ping loss"' string)
+- don't start by default, only when action 'start' is given
+- action 'wait to become active' or something
+- node filter based on nodes (e.g. 'filter "stage-2"') for each command
+- do not sim at end-action
+- prefix where log files should be written (cmd-line switch)

 ## Done
 - add getConsole for Sim / node